Resources More Useful Links

 Autodesk® offers a trio of free utilities that

-DWG TrueView™ (DWG/DXF files, but no DGN support--for DGN, see Bentley View below),
+DWG TrueView™ (for DWG/DXF files only; for DGN files, see Bentley View below), (2)

-Civil Object Enabler (allows DWG TrueView to display Autodesk Civil 3D®
+Civil 3D Object Enabler (allows DWG TrueView and AutoCAD® to display Autodesk Civil 3D®

 Design Review (DWG/DXF/DWF view, measure and markup).
 Installed together,